nashville-software-school/front-end-curriculum/41-angular-102/README.md

 ## Angular route

 Install the Angular Route module.
-This library allows you to easily build a SPA (Single Page Application) where you switch out one view for another - without every refreshing the browser - and break up your HTML into what are called *partials*.
+This library allows you to easily build a SPA (Single Page Application) where you switch out one view for another - without ever refreshing the browser - and break up your HTML into what are called *partials*.

 ```bash
 bower install angular-route --save